INVESTIGATING THE OLD WEST?

 Please remember as with any review, they are the comments of the reviewer only and ultimately we always recommend that you read the books for yourself and make your own judgement.

-The 61st Annual Meeting will take place at Doggett's Coat & Badge on Saturday, 7th October 2017.
+The 61st Annual Meeting took place at Doggett's Coat & Badge on Saturday, 7th October 2017.

 CAGB.
 The next Gathering of the CAGB takes place on Saturday, 4th November 2017 at the Doggett's Coat & Badge in London and members of the English Westerners' Society are invited to attend.